-The overall responsibility of ensuring compliance with safeguard requirements lies with PMU while the contractor will be responsible for implementing the provisions of the EMP.
-In addition, the PMU will be directly responsible for reviewing the proposed design to ensure that all design-related mitigation measures mentioned herein are implemented with the support and supervision of the PMU.
-The overall supervision will be carried out by the in-house staff of the PMU supported by the Provincial Deputy Project Director who is responsible for the overall supervision of the proposed project.
+The overall responsibility of ensuring compliance with safeguard requirements lie with PMU while the contractor will be responsible for implementing the provisions of the EMP.
+In addition, the PMU will be directly responsible for reviewing the proposed design to ensure that all design related mitigation measures mentioned herein are implemented with the support and supervision of the PMU.
+The overall supervision will be carried out by the PMU with assistance of Department of Irrigation, Northern Province who is responsible for the overall supervision of the proposed project.
 Any consequent design modification will be reflected in the project cost.
+Department of Irrigation, Northern Province should take the leadership of all as they own the project and they will have to operate it.